ThomasScottWhite/MMMillInstallation/README.md

-# MMYoloMillInstallation
+# MMMillInstallation
-This is an installation script to install MMYolo and MMDetection on MST Computing cluster
+This repository contains installation script to install MMYolo and MMDetection on MST Computing cluster
 ## How to Use
 ssh into the mill
 git clone this repository